 Certificate in Educational Technology

-All courses can be applied to the 30 credit EdTech Masters degree (MAT) provided a student transfers to that degree before completing the certificate.
-12 credits can be applied to a masters once this certificate is complete.
+All courses can be applied to Marlboro's 30-credit EdTech master's degree (MAT), provided a student transfers to that degree before completing the certificate.
+12 credits can be applied to a master's once this certificate is complete.
 If you are a licensed Vermont teacher, all courses count towards the 18 credit Educational Technology Specialist endorsement that is awarded by the Vermont Department of Education through transcript review.

 - MAT606: Legal & Ethical (1 credit, Fall)